ministryofjustice/manage-recalls-ui/README.md

 `scripts/start-local.sh`

-You can login locally with `PPUD_USER` / `password123456`, this user has the `MANAGE_RECALLS` role that allows access to the service.
+Either way check that this has succeeded e.g. via login locally (`http://localhost:3000/`) with `PPUD_USER` / `password123456`.
+This user has the `MANAGE_RECALLS` role that allows access to the service.

 ### Full local build
-Checks Cypress installed, builds everything, runs the unit tests, and integration tests
+Checks Cypress installed, builds everything, runs the unit tests, and integration tests including pact tests:

 `./build.sh`